A-Hazzard/Crypto-Trending-Signals-Bot/README.md

 - Supports customization of cryptocurrency pairs to monitor.
 - Provides entry ranges for trading signals.
 - Dynamically adjusts parameters based on market conditions.
+- Insure you run the dockerfile on windows only or else you will have to adjust it
 ## Installation

 1. Clone the repository: